 -

-I know it has been ages since I have posted here or written on anyone's
+I know it has been ages since I have posted here or written on anyone

-else blog.
+else's blog.
 I have been sick for weeks and weeks.
-Appparently it is an awful
+Apparently it is an

 I Saw That – Santa Wall Hanging